pastagang/pastagang/paper/readme.md

 Then I got really confident and added a guitar sound.
 "Oh no!" — it sounds terrible!
 Immediately, some friendly cursors floated over to my pane and helped me make it better.
 Someone can hand me an instrument, shout "G" and I will freeze.
-In Flok, someone said "E Dorian", I could see where it should be typed and then I could listen passively to the results of their wise suggestion.
+In flok, someone said "E Dorian", I could see where it should be typed and then I could listen passively to the results of their wise suggestion.

 Since then, I contributed drums to another jam.
 There was one moment where I felt like some changes that I was making caused a shift in the sounds that someone else was making.
 I had never had that experience before when making music!

 ## Jam Oriented Programming

-[//]: # (talk about nudel and how contributions are approached like a jam as well. everybody can become "maintainer" immediately, being able to change the site without asking.)

 The most used tool to join the flok room (currently) is nudel.cc.
 Unlike "traditional" open source projects it doesn't follow any strict development paradigms.